Roger Waters: Other views

 In 2018, Waters included the Brazilian far-right presidential candidate Jair Bolsonaro in a list of "neo-fascists" displayed on a screen at his concert in São Paulo, which drew mixed responses from the crowd.
 In a concert in Rio de Janeiro that October, he acknowledged the murdered Brazilian councilwoman Marielle Franco and brought her daughter, sister and widow on stage.
 In an interview with the online music magazine BrooklynVegan, he said he tried to visit the progressive politician Lula da Silva, who was imprisoned on corruption charges; Waters said "the only reason Lula is in prison is because he would have won the election".

 In 2019, Waters spoke at a rally outside the Home Office calling for the release of the WikiLeaks founder Julian Assange, and dedicated a performance of "Wish You Were Here" to him.
-The following year, he spoke at a rally in support of Assange outside parliament in London.
-He showed his support for the 2019–2022 Chilean protests through a video from POUSTA.com.
-In an interview with the communist deputy Camila Vallejo, he condemned the president Sebastian Piñera, calling him a "rat", and said the 2022 Chilean national plebiscite was "extraordinarily revolutionary".
+The following year, he spoke at a rally in support of Assange outside Parliament in London.
+Waters also supports Steven Donziger, an American lawyer embroiled in environmental litigation against Chevron Corporation, and has funded some of his legal fees.

+Waters showed his support for the 2019–2022 Chilean protests through a video from POUSTA.com.
+In an interview with Camila Vallejo of the Communist Party of Chile, he condemned the country's president, Sebastian Piñera, calling him a "rat", and said the 2022 Chilean constitutional referendum was "extraordinarily revolutionary".
-Waters supports Steven Donziger, an American lawyer embroiled in environmental litigation against Chevron corporation, and has funded some of Donziger's legal fees.
-He endorsed the Labour Party leader Jeremy Corbyn in the 2019 UK general election, describing him as a "beacon of hope".

-During his 2022 This Is Not a Drill concert series, the performance of "The Bravery of Being Out of Range" saw every US president from Ronald Reagan to Donald Trump labelled a war criminal, with a message displayed that Joe Biden was "just getting started".
-In an interview with Michael Smerconish, Waters said that Taiwan was part of China and that this had been "absolutely accepted by the whole of the international community since 1948".
-Waters endorsed the Venezuelan president Nicolás Maduro for the 2024 Venezuelan presidential election, saying the main Venezuelan opposition candidate, Edmundo González Urrutia, is a "sockpuppet" of the U.S. government.
+In 2017, Waters criticised the US president Donald Trump and his policies.
+He condemned Trump's plan to build a wall separating the US and Mexico, drawing parallels to The Wall.
+During his 2022 This Is Not a Drill concert series, the performance of "The Bravery of Being Out of Range" saw every US president from Ronald Reagan to Trump labelled a war criminal, with a message displayed that Joe Biden was "just getting started".

+In a 2022 interview with Michael Smerconish, Waters said that Taiwan was part of China and that this had been "absolutely accepted by the whole of the international community since 1948".
+In February 2024, Waters said that the former prime minister of Pakistan, Imran Khan, had been falsely imprisoned, and called for his release so that he could lead the PTI in "a new fair and transparent election" to elect a government which "represents the will of the people of Pakistan" and not "foreign and domestic oligarchs."
+Waters endorsed the Venezuelan president Nicolás Maduro for the 2024 Venezuelan presidential election, calling the main Venezuelan opposition candidate, Edmundo González Urrutia, a "sockpuppet" of the US government.
+Appearing on The Tucker Carlson Show in July 2026, Waters advanced the conspiracy theory that the World Trade Center was destroyed in a controlled demolition.